A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Introduction

-In the \textit{adversarial bandit} setting, the environment (\textit{adversary}) determines the probability distribution of each arm, which may depend on the player's choices of arms and other history.
-When the adversary is \emph{nonoblivious}, i.e., at time $t$, it depends on the player's choices of arm $I_{\tau}$ for previous periods $\tau<t$, the regret is commonly used instead of the pseudoregret since minimizing the regret is equivalent to finding the expected best action given a sequence of realized rewards.\footnote{This interpretation of regret is somewhat ambiguous when the adversary is nonoblivious, although it can still serve as a starting point for analyzing nonoblivious adversaries.
-Reference \cite{bubeck_book} observes that had the player consistently chosen the same arm $i$ in each round, the adversarial gains $g_{i,t}$ would have been possibly different than those actually experienced by the player.} Nevertheless, the only known lower bounds for regret for adversarial bandits are given by the pseudoregret associated with the stochastic Bernoulli distributions described in the previous paragraph.
+As noted previously the pseudoregret represents the expected number of times the inferior treatment (risky arm) is chosen while the regret represents the expected difference between the outcomes of the better arm in hindsight and the outcomes of the sequence of treatments chosen by the player.
+Nevertheless, the only known lower bounds for regret in general bandit problems are given by the pseudoregret associated with the stochastic Bernoulli distributions described in the previous paragraph.
 Our methods make progress towards developing new PDE-based techniques to prove lower bounds with respect to regret directly.

 Another classic online learning problem is prediction with expert advice.
 This setting is rather different from the bandit problem: the rewards of \textit{all} ``arms" (referred to as \emph{experts} in this setting) are revealed to the player in this problem, i.e., it is a \emph{complete information} problem.
-The regret in various versions of this problem, as well as in the context of other complete information problems, such as drifting games and unconstrained online linear optimization, has been recently determined by PDE-based methods \cite{Zhu, rokhlin, drenska2019prediction, bayraktar2019b, bayraktar2019a, kobzar, kobzar_geom, bayraktar2020prediction, harvey2020optimal, drenska2020c, drenska2020b, drenska2020a, wang22, zhang22}.
-Notwithstanding the fundamental differences between bandits and those complete information problems, the estimation of the value of the discrete game by a PDE solution using backwards induction (the``verification argument") in this paper is similar to that in \cite{kobzar}.
+References \cite{Zhu, rokhlin, drenska2019prediction} connected this problem with a PDE, by considering a scaling limit as the number of time steps tends to infinity.
+A little later, \cite{kobzar, kobzar_geom} obtained closely related results by more elementary Taylor-expansion-based methods.
+PDE-based analysis of regret has been used to determine asymptotically optimal strategies and regret in prediction with expert advice explicitly in certain cases \cite{bayraktar2019b, bayraktar2019a}, to analyze variations of this classic problem \cite{bayraktar2020prediction, drenska2020c, drenska2020b, drenska2020a, harvey2020optimal}, and to study drifting games \cite{wang22} and unconstrained online linear optimization \cite{zhang22}.
+In reference \cite{bayraktar2022}, PDE-based methods connected with the prediction with expert advice literature were used to guarantee $O(\sqrt {T})$ regret in a bandit-like game where the adversary's distribution in each round is revealed to the player in addition to the sampled gains.
+Notwithstanding the fundamental differences between stochastic bandits and complete information problems, like prediction with expert advice, the estimation of the value of the discrete game by a PDE solution using backwards induction (the``verification argument") in this paper is similar to that in \cite{kobzar}.